etabebe1/EthioHope-Webdev-101/README.md

-# 🎉 HTML & CSS Bootcamp for Kids
+# 🎉 HTML, CSS & JavaScript Bootcamp for Kids

 Welcome to the **EthioHope Kids Bootcamp**!
 This is a fun, beginner-friendly coding course where kids will learn how to build real websites using HTML and CSS — from scratch! 🚀